-Fluoro-Gold: a new fluorescent retrograde axonal tracer with numerous unique properties
+Fluoro-Gold: A new retrograde axonal tracer with numerous unique properties

 Department of Anatomy, School of Medicine, University of California, Irvine, CA 92717 U.S.A.Brain Research (Impact Factor: 2.84).
 08/1986; 377(1):147-54.
 DOI: 10.1016/0006-8993(86)91199-6

 A new fluorescent dye, Fluoro-Gold, has been demonstrated to undergo retrograde axonal transport.
 Its properties include intense fluorescence, extensive filling of dendrites, high resistance to fading, no uptake by intact undamaged fibers of passage, no diffusion from labeled cells, consistent and pure commercial source, wide latitude of survival times and compatibility with all other tested neuro-histochemical techniques.

 - "3.1.2.
 Fluoro-gold™ Fluoro-gold™ (FG, Fluorochrome, LLC; generic name: hydroxystilbamidine , OHSt) is a widely used neuronal tracer that shows persistent RGC labeling (Abdel-Majid et al., 2005; Berkelaar et al., 1994; Schmued and Fallon, 1986; Wessendorf, 1991).
 FG travels from the SC to RGC somata in rodents within a week and persists for several weeks allowing for reliable quantification of RGC density (Berkelaar et al., 1994; Salinas-Navarro et al., 2009a, 2009b). "